pyeventsourcing/eventsourcing/README.md

 datastore.setup_tables()
 ```

-We want to retrieve whole entities, rather than merely a sequence of events.
-So let's
+The application wants to deal with entities, not a sequence of events.
+Since it is common
-define an event sourced repository for the example entity class, since it is common to retrieve
+to retrieve entities from a repository, let's define an event sourced repository for the
-entities from a repository.
+example entity class.

 ```python
 from eventsourcing.infrastructure.eventsourcedrepository import EventSourcedRepository